aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_activate.rst

 .. note::

+    Use :aimms:func:`GMP::Row::ActivateMulti` or :aimms:func:`GMP::Row::ActivateRaw`
-    Use ``GMP::Row::ActivateMulti`` if many rows corresponding to some constraint have to be activated, because that will be more efficient.
+    if many rows have to be activated, because that will be more efficient.

 .. seealso::

-    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Row::ActivateMulti` and :aimms:func:`GMP::Row::Deactivate`.
+    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Row::ActivateMulti`, :aimms:func:`GMP::Row::ActivateRaw` and :aimms:func:`GMP::Row::Deactivate`.